2025 Board of Directors

 Pronouns: She/Her

 Sabrina has worked in nonprofit finance her entire career and loves using her knowledge and skills to better her community.
-She’s spent the last few years overseeing grant and contract funding at the San Diego LGBT Community Center and Downtown San Diego Partnership in the fields of homelessness, HIV prevention, and youth services.
-She’s a graduate of The LGBT Center’s Young Professionals Council which develops and connects young leaders to become strong advocates for the community.
-She has a bachelor's degree in sociology from University of San Diego, an associate degree in accounting from Mesa College, and is always learning something new.
-In her free time, she enjoys traveling and being outside in the San Diego sunshine.
+She’s spent the last few years overseeing grant and contract funding at the San Diego LGBT Community Center and Downtown San Diego Partnership in homelessness, HIV prevention, and youth services.
+She’s a graduate of The LGBT Center’s Young Professionals Council, which develops and connects young leaders to become strong advocates for the community.
+She has a bachelor's degree in sociology from the University of San Diego, an associate degree in accounting from Mesa College, and is always learning something new.
+She enjoys traveling and being outside in the San Diego sunshine in her free time.

 My favorite thing about San Diego is exploring Balboa Park.
 There are endless spots to wander and always a fun festival to check out!